Keshav2310990712/almaniq/README.md

 - Availability heatmap
   Public booking page shows how free or busy each day is.
 - Email notifications
-  Booking confirmation, cancellation, and reschedule via Resend.
+  Booking confirmation, cancellation, and reschedule via Nodemailer.

 ## How The App Works